| Type: | Package |

 the number of repeated measurement. |

-x |
+data |

 Value

-a list containing the reformatted response vector and predictor matrix.
+the reformatted response vector or predictor matrix.

 Variable selection for a mixedBayes object